 Huguette Clark, the daughter of U.S. Senator William A. Clark who founded Las Vegas, left public life in 1930’s and permanently retreated to her private Fifth Avenue New York apartment.
 Her mansions across the U.S. were left empty and unused.

-To see photographs of Clark’s reclusive life and her many estates, scroll below:
+To see photographs of Clark’s reclusive life and her many estates, click below:

-Huguette Clark in a costume with her father, W.A.
+Huguette Clark as a child in a costume with her father, W.A.
 Clark, a railroad and mining tycoon.

 A opulently decorated bedroom that remains uninhabited at the Fifth Avenue apartment.